Darryl Jones (baseball)

-Darryl Lee Jones is a former Major League Baseball designated hitter.
-He was born on June 5, 1951 in Meadville, Pennsylvania.
+Darryl Lee Jones (born June 5, 1951) is an American former Major League Baseball designated hitter.
+He was born on June 5, 1951, in Meadville, Pennsylvania.
 Jones is the brother of former Major League Baseball player Lynn Jones.
 Darryl attended college at Westminster College and was drafted by the New York Yankees in the 5th round of the 1972 draft.
 Jones played 18 games in his career, all of them with the Yankees in 1979.
 He had 12 career hits in 47 at bats.